novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-94.md

 "And then you'll increase working hours?"

 "No way.
 You brought me to the best restaurant in Jeju Island.
-Can you take me to just any place next time?"
+Will you take me to just any place next time?"

 "Of course not."